adi7820/Regulatory-Compliance-Advisor/README.md

 ### 4. Domain-Specific Fine-Tuning
 Generic responses can undermine the effectiveness of AI in specialized domains.
 To combat this, our system incorporates domain-specific fine-tuning, ensuring that the generated advice is both relevant and accurate for specific sectors like Finance, Healthcare, and Data Privacy.

+### 5. Diverse Data Sources
+Our system ingests information from a variety of sources, including:

+- PDF Documents
+- Wikipedia Pages
+- Websites

 ###
 ## Run Using Docker Setup
   ### 1. Pull the Docker image: